 As an effective marketer you need to understand the aspects of your brand that resonate with different elements of your target market audience.
 To effectively do that, you need to understand the mentality of crowds and individuals.
 Marketing relies on psychology and sociology as much as any individual trick or technique.

-These are 7 videos that every inbound marketer should watch.
+These are 7 videos that everyone who utilises B2B Video Marketing should watch.
 They describe aspects of change in modern consumer culture, identify pitfalls to which marketers have traditionally fallen prey, and detail styles of leadership that generate innovation and inspire followings.

 A marketing team requires all of this.
 You need innovative ideas and the ability to portray your business as a leader within its industry.
 Success comes through knowledge.
 We will, however, start with failure: